Dublin Quick Facts

 The Pomona Program in Ireland is administerd by Arcadia Universty, and hosted at Trinity College, an institution with an enrollment of 12,000 undergraduate students and 5,000 graduate students.
 Established in 1592 as the College of the Holy and Undivided Trinity of Queen Elizabeth near Dublin, it is Ireland's oldest and most highly ranked university.
 Centrally located in Dublin, the College sits on a beautfiul forty-acre site.

-The following departments are open to visiting international students: language and communications studies, classics, drama, English, economics, European studies, film, history, history of art, Irish music, philosophy, political science, psychology, religions and theology, sociology, biochemistry, biology, botany, chemistry, computer science, environmental science, geography, geology, mathematics, microbiology, physics
+The following departments are open to visiting international students: language and communications studies, classics, drama, English, economics, European studies, film, history, history of art, Irish music, philosophy, political science, psychology, religions and theology, sociology, biochemistry, biology, botany, chemistry, computer science, environmental science, geography, geology, mathematics, microbiology, and physics.

 Number of Students: